frovaaa/dogaas/README.md

 A simple API service that provides random dog images, similar to CATAAS (Cats as a Service).

+> 🎮 This is a toy project created entirely with [Cursor](https://cursor.sh), an AI-powered code editor.
+It serves as a fun experiment in building a simple API service with modern web technologies.

 ## Current Features

 - Random dog image endpoint (`/api/dog`)